SiavashBamshadnia/django_ecommerce/README.md

 ## TODO

 - Add UI.
-- Add other API functions for the product and category model.
+- ~~Add other API functions for the product and category model.~~
+- Add Elasticsearch